henry232323/Pesterchum-Discord/README.md

 It doesn't install anywhere, its fairly portable.
 It is not yet for OSX/Linux, contact me if anyone is interested in supporting it.

+If you are running an older version and would like to update (> v1.0.6) you can enable the auto updater by going into your `cfg/options.json` and changing the value `"auto_update": false` to `"auto_update": true`

 #Tokens
 The Discord API has officially deprecated user logins, (email / password) best choice is to use tokens.
 All accounts have tokens, to find yours: